Go back to the home page

 6. Iteration and final prototype

-6.1 Feature: Onboarding
+6.1 Onboarding

 Fix on the onboarding screen

-6.2 Feature: Milestones and Cupid's Recommendation
+6.2 Milestones & Cupid's recommendation

 Fix on the homepage screen